paulovieira/hapi-auth-cookie-cache/readme.md

 - `loginRedirectTo`
 - `logoutPath`
 - `validateLoginData`
-- `policy.segment` (probably makes sense to have a separate store/table for the each group of sessions).
+- `policy.segment` (probably makes sense to have a separate store/table for each group of sessions).